 At initial recognition, the Company can make an irrevocable election (on an instrument-by-instrument basis) to designate equity investments as at FVOCI; however, such designation is not permitted if the equity investment is held by the Company for trading or as mandatorily required to be classified as fair value through profit or loss (FVTPL).
-The Company has debt securities classified as at FVOCI as at the end of the reporting period.
+The Company has debt securities classified as at FVOCI as at December 31, 2023.